junzhouzhao/junzhouzhao.github.io/index.md

 a.k.a. the [network science][networkscience].

-![](/assets/img/news.gif) I am available on the job market, and interested in becoming a research scientist, data scientist, or software engineer in industry.
+![](/assets/img/news.gif) I am available on the job market, and interested in becoming a research scientist, data scientist, or software engineer.

 [xjtu]: http://www.xjtu.edu.cn